Scholar and Sculler:

 One of the more remarkable products of the Religious Tract Society was a periodical with the title The Cottager and Artisan, which was published every month from 1861 to 1919.
 Originally it was The Cottager in Town and Country — it changed its title in 1865 — and it carried the subtitle The People’s Own Paper.
-Costing one penny an issue it was aimed at working-class readers, and its tone was unashamedly evangelical, with spiritual education its reason for being.
+Costing one penny an issue, it was aimed at working-class readers, and its tone was unashamedly evangelical, with spiritual education its reason for being.
 The very first issue, which came out on New Year’s Day, set the tone with articles, stories and poems that aligned religious matters with the sturdy values and simple decency of the industrious poor.

-A hallmark of the periodical was its illustrations, and a particularly fine example of its pictorial style is a wood engraving of ballast heavers standing in front of a bust of Albert, the late Prince Consort, which appeared in the issue for the 1st of October 1863.
+A hallmark of the periodical was its illustrations, and a particularly fine example of its pictorial style is a wood engraving of ballast heavers standing in front of a bust of Albert, the late Prince Consort, which appeared in the issue for 1 October 1863.
 The image was drawn by Henry Anelay, whose work was also used in The Illustrated London News and elsewhere.
 Four men clad in the rough garb of the manual labourer, one with his foot on his shovel, another with his shovel over his left shoulder, are discussing a matter of evident interest.
 Their status as working men is defined by their heavy boots, their creased trousers tied beneath the knee and their rolled-up sleeves.
 They stand tall, seemingly unbroken by toil.
 There is something heroic about them.

 The article that accompanied this magnificent image was made up in large part of the transcript of two letters.
-In the first of these, which was dated the 6th of June 1863, and addressed to Queen Victoria, the so-called “ballast-heavers of the Port of London” commended the Prince Consort’s help in ending the exploitative practices that had once made their lives intolerable, and requested a souvenir of their benefactor.
+In the first of these, which was dated 6 June 1863 and addressed to Queen Victoria, the so-called ‘ballast-heavers of the Port of London’ commended the Prince Consort’s help in ending the exploitative practices that had once made their lives intolerable, and requested a souvenir of their benefactor.

-The ballast was in some cases chalk, which was taken on at Purfleet, but more often than not it was gravel or sand raised from the bed of the river by dredging-engines, and brought in lighters and barges alongside the ships lying in the docks or standing between London Bridge and Woolwich.
+The ballast was in some cases chalk, which was taken on at Purfleet, but more often than not it was gravel or sand, which was raised from the bed of the river by dredging-engines and brought in lighters and barges alongside the ships lying in the docks or standing between London Bridge and Woolwich.
 The ballast heavers would heave the ballast into the holds of the ships waiting to sail back up to the Tyne.

 Mayhew once watched a gang of heavers working at night in the Pool of London.
-They had set up large lanterns, and had tied pieces of coarse material round their shoes and halfway up their legs, so that gravel did not get wedged painfully under their feet.
-The gravel was heaped on to a large platform or “stage” secured below a porthole in the flank of the ship, and from the stage it was shovelled into the hold.
+They had set up large lanterns and had tied pieces of coarse material round their shoes and halfway up their legs, so that gravel did not get wedged painfully under their feet.
+The gravel was heaped on to a large platform or ‘stage’ secured below a porthole in the flank of the ship, and from the stage it was shovelled into the hold.
 The men had to work quickly and quietly, and

 nothing was heard but an occasional gurgle of the water, and the plunging of the shovel into the gravel on the stage by one heaver, followed instantaneously by the rattling of the stones in the hold shot from the shovel of the other.
 In the hold the ballast is arranged by the ship’s company.
 The throwing of the ballast through the porthole was done with a nice precision.
 A tarpaulin was fixed to prevent any of the ballast that might not be flung through the porthole being wasted by falling into the river, and all that struck merely the bounds of the porthole fell back into the lighter; but this was the merest trifle.